How to Start Social Media Detox Diaries: An Internet Cleanse

 • Anxiety about “missing out”

 Documenting these responses in your diary helps you process them, rather than react impulsively.
-And it shows how deeply woven social media has become in our routines and self-image.
+It also shows how deeply social media has become woven into our routines and self-image.

 “Day 2: I didn’t know what to do with my hands during breakfast.
 I kept reaching for my phone like it was part of the meal.”